Blazing Entrails: Production

 The episode was storyboarded by Bob Camp and Stephen DeStefano.
-Arthur Filloy worked on the episode as animation director before he left Mr. Big Cartoons due to low pay; Games Animation was not notified of this termination, immediately swooping in to hire Filloy, paying him according to his demands on the condition that he directs all animation of episodes assigned by Nickelodeon.
+Arthur Filloy worked on the episode as animation director before he left Mr. Big Cartoons due to low pay.
+Games Animation was not notified of this termination, immediately swooping in to hire Filloy, paying him according to his demands on the condition that he directs all animation of episodes assigned by Nickelodeon.
+Guy Moon, who composed such shows as Cow and Chicken, The Fairly OddParents, Danny Phantom, The Grim Adventures of Billy and Mandy, and Back at the Barnyard, did additional composing and lyrics for the title card of the episode, along with Camp, Bill Wray, Andy Paley, and Charlie Brissette.
+Moon would go on to do composing and lyrics for the series finale "A Scooter for Yaksmas".

 Reception

-The American critic Thad Komorowski gave "Blazing Entrails" four stars out of five.
+Thad Komorowski gave "Blazing Entrails" four stars out of five praising the episode's intelligent usage of gross humor as a parody of Fantastic Voyage.